Research Assistant/Research Associate (Fixed Term)

-Fixed-term: The funds for this post are available until 31 August 2025 in the first instance.
+Fixed Term: The funding for this position is available for 3 years in the first instance.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Please quote reference PJ38704 on your application and in any correspondence about this vacancy.
+Please quote reference PC45860 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.